odrevet/teach-yourself-game-programming-sdl2/Chap02_Skeleton/README.md

 The only complicated thing is the use of the SDL2 TTF library as there is no WIN32 "DrawText" equivalent with SDL2.

+Also, the window icon is loaded with SDL2_image as an SDL_Surface and then freed.

 Due to the uses of SDL2_ttf and SDL2_image the code is a bit longer than the WIN32 version but the advantages of SDL2 are obvious.